aflaxman/dp_2020_census/plugged_text.md

 ![](fig_3_homogeneity_bias.png "Figure 3 Homogeneity Bias")

-*Figure 3*: The homogeneity index is associated with the residual (difference between the count estimated by TopDown and the true count).
+*Figure 3*: The homogeneity index, defined as the number of cells with precise count of zero in the detailed histogram, is positively associated with the bias (mean difference between the DP count estimated by TopDown and the precise count).
 This plot shows the association for enumeration districts, and a similar relationship holds at the county level.
 As $\epsilon$ increases, the scale of the bias decreases.